Lucy Bella Earl: YouTube career

-The channel has been featured i.e. in The Times, ITV News, BBC News, as well as in Business Insider and Tages-Anzeiger Panorama.
+The channel has been featured by The Times, ITV News, BBC News, Business Insider, and Tages-Anzeiger Panorama.

-The content of the channel has been subjected to scholarly analysis, i.e. at a University in Indonesia (2018) and recommended to learners of English.
+The content of the channel has been explored in academic research, i.e. in Indonesia: at the Maulana Malik Ibrahim State Islamic University Malang (2018), at the Universitas Muhammadiyah Jakarta (2022) in Jakarta, at the Universitas Islam Negeri Raden Mas Said Surakarta (2023) in Surakarta, and at the Jagiellonian University in Poland (2022) and recommended to learners of English.

 Apart from her mother tongue, Lucy Bella Earl is fluent in Spanish and has a good command of Italian.